Entertainment & Special Event Insurance — Kelly Insurance Group

 ARENA & STADIUM RAP SHOWS

-Large-scale nationally touring hip hop productions in arenas and stadium venues.
-High-profile artist bookings require carrier-specific underwriting review.
-KIG has the market relationships for major-artist events that smaller brokers cannot place.
+Large-scale, nationally touring productions in arena and stadium venues.
+High-profile artist bookings can require carrier-specific underwriting review.
+KIG holds the market relationships for major-artist events that some smaller brokers struggle to place.

 🍾